-There were no modifications to the benefit provisions that were reflected in the actuarial valuation as of June 30, 2019 and June 30, 2018.
+There were modifications made to the benefit provisions that were effective July 1, 2019 and are reflected in the actuarial valuation as of June 30, 2020.
+These modifications can be found in the Notes to the Basic Financial statements.

 Changes in Assumptions and Methods